(This is a post from the archives.)

 And the longer I live, the more stories I hear of strong, wonderful families who are visited by heartache.

 Last Thanksgiving, Steve called up a pastor friend of ours whom we haven’t seen in a few years.
 Don and Sherri are about the finest human beings you will ever meet and are a couple who who we admire greatly.
 If you were to see a picture of their six gorgeous children, you would the smiles and demeanors of children who are well raised and well-loved.

 But on Thanksgiving when Steve asked Don what their plans were for the day Don said, “Well, Sherri and I are going to the rehab center to visit Noah.”

 Noah, their handsome, gifted son, the same age as Sarah, is fighting a drug habit.
 And yet another happy home is visited by heartache.

 Recently we got a call from another pastor who is a long time friend of Steve’s.
-His young adult son (with a 13-year history of drug and alcohol abuse) got drunk, tried to break into a truck stop, stole a truck from a neighbor and then totaled it.
+His young adult son (with a 13-year history of drug and alcohol abuse) had just gotten into some serious trouble with the law.
 His mom and dad whom we love dearly, are absolutely heart-broken.
 They had seen so much improvement in their son and they were daring to hope that things were turning around for him.
 But now their talented, greatly loved, raised-in-a-preacher’s-home-prodigal sits in a jail cell, facing all sorts of trouble.